Riverina: Media

+Other electronic media are represented by the Australian Broadcasting Corporation with both television and radio broadcasting; and by television stations Prime7, Nine, and Southern Cross 10.

 Culture

 Shearing the Rams (1890).
 Oil on canvas on composition board.
 The artist Tom Roberts spent some time at Brocklesby station prior to the composition of this painting.

 The Riverina was the setting for some of Australia's great artistic and literary works of the 19th and early 20th century.
 Most of these works reflected the rural lifestyle and agricultural pursuits common in the Riverina at that time and projected an image of Australia and Australians that would later change rapidly.

 The writer Joseph Furphy worked as a bullocky for 10 years in the area around Hay from 1872.
 Later, using the pen name Tom Collins, Furphy wrote Such Is Life set in the Riverina during the drought and depression of the 1890s and drawing on his experiences as a bullocky.
 Although a slow seller, the novel was described as "fitted to become an Australian classic" by A.G.
 Stephens, the literary critic of The Bulletin.

 Published in 1921, Around the Boree Log and Other Verses was written by Patrick Joseph Hartigan, under the pen name John O'Brien.
 A Roman Catholic priest, after early stints at Thurgoona and Berrigan, in 1917 Hartigan was appointed as the parish priest of Narrandera where he stayed until 1944.
 His poems recorded the everyday lives and mateship of the people of the Riverina.
 His friend and well-known poet C. J. Dennis hailed them in The Bulletin as in 'the direct Lawson-Paterson line mainly—unaffected talk about Australians, much as they would naturally talk about themselves'.
 Around the Boree Log ran to five editions and 18,000 copies by 1926.